KeystoneHQ/keystone-sdk-base/Readme.md

 ## Installation

 ```
-    npx lerna bootstrap
+    pnpm install
 ```

 ## Test

 ```
-    yarn test
+    pnpm test
 ```

 ## Build

 ```
-    yarn build
+    pnpm build
 ```

-note: for using the node vesion should be upper than 10.16
+note: for using the node vesion should be upper than 16